rahat1994/spark-multivendor-setup/README.md

 ### REST APIS available

-Here’s a list of all the endpoints along with the required parameters from the provided Postman collection in GitHub markdown format:
+Here’s a list of all the endpoints along with the required parameters.

+`base_url` is the url of the application.

 # API Endpoints